 Annual Renewal Application

-All questions about FLC applications should be directed to Administrative Compliance by contacting the Resource Centre at (416) 947-3315 (toll-free 1-800-668-7380 x3315) and asking to be transferred, or e-mailing Administrative Compliance using the Contact Page.
+All questions about FLC applications should be directed to the Complaints & Compliance department by contacting the Resource Centre at (416) 947-3315 (toll-free 1-800-668-7380 x3315) and asking to be transferred, or e-mailing Complaints & Compliance using the Contact Page.